Give us a missed call on

 Table of Contents

 So, your tender application got rejected?
 Every month, government departments, PSUs, and ministries float thousands of tenders for eligible bidders to bid for.
-And though competition is high, and thousands of applications come in, it can be awarded to only one bidder.
-So, what makes a winning tender or what makes a tender fail
+And though thousands of applications come in, there are several tender rejections to ensure that the tender is awarded to the most suitable bidder.
+So, what makes a winning tender or what makes a tender fail?
+There are several tender rejection reasons that goes beyond being the L1, L2 and L3 bidder.
+Let us understand them.

 Advertisements